Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Client facing capabilities.
-With reference to each subsection of (#on-the-wire-between-client-and-server) provide specific details of which capabilities (transport, DNSSEC, padding, etc.) are provided on which client facing addresses and ports.
-For (#authentication-of-dns-privacy-services), clearly specify for each endpoint that offers DoT which specific authentication mechanisms are supported:
+With reference to each subsection of (#on-the-wire-between-client-and-server) provide specific details of which capabilities (transport, DNSSEC, padding, etc.) are provided on which client facing addresses/port combination or DoH URI template.
+For (#authentication-of-dns-privacy-services), clearly specify which specific authentication mechanisms are supported for each endpoint that offers DoT:

     1. The authentication domain name to be used (if any).
     1. The SPKI pin sets to be used (if any) and policy for rolling keys.